Soy Milk

 Performed at Kunsthal Aarhus, 2020

-Five monologues are performed in canon by five actors, whose voices are interwowen in a dynamic arrangement.
-Sometimes individual words or sentences are allowed to stand out, while others overlap and mirror each other in kaleidoscopic soundscapes.
+Five monologues in five different languages are performed in canon by actors, whose voices are interwowen in a dynamic arrangement.
+Sometimes individual sentences stand out, while others overlap and mirror each other in kaleidoscopic soundscapes.

 The performance is based on a monologue originally written in Danish, in which a first person narrator talks about being in their apartment, listening to their neighbor through the wall, talking on the phone, reading emails and chatting with a friend, who lives on the other side of the Atlantic.
-In the monologue language flows through several channels, communication and miscommunication happens, stories are told and assumptions are made.
+Language flows through several channels, communication and miscommunication happens, stories are told and assumptions are made.
 This original monologue has gone through a chain of translations: from Danish to Norwegian, from Norwegian to Swedish, from Swedish to English, from English to German and from German back to Danish.
-All five translations were made by litterary translators, and only the first translator in the chain got to consult the original Danish text - the others had to follow their own instincts and thereby set the text i motion.
+All five translations were made by litterary translators, and only the first translator in the chain got to se the original Danish text – the others had to follow their own instincts and thereby set the text in motion.

-The narrator's gender is not mentioned in the text but is embodied by the performers in different ways.
-Nor is the narrator's neighbor's gender mentioned, and this ambiguity is dealt with in different ways by the five translators, thereby illuminating how each language provides specific frameworks within or outside which we can understand and express gender that exists beyond the binary.
+The narrator's gender is not mentioned in the monologues but is embodied by the performers in different ways.
+The gender of the narrators neighbour is also unclear, and this ambiguity is dealt with in different ways by the five translators, thereby illuminating how each language provides specific frameworks within or outside which we can understand and express gender that exists beyond the binary.

-The title refers to a joke that appears in the text: What if soy milk is just milk introducing itself in Spanish?
-The point of the joke is a pun on the word soy, which in English refers to the plant and in Spanish means 'I am'.
-The central story of the joke – not being understood when introducing yourself because you seem to speak different languages – becomes an image of the difficulty of expressing non-binary and gender nonconforming identities in a culture that doesn't have language for it.
+The title Soy Milk refers to a joke that appears in the monologue: What if soy milk is just milk introducing itself in Spanish?
+It plays on the word 'soy', which in English refers to the plant and in Spanish means 'I am'.
+There is an underlying point in the joke about not being understood when introducing yourself, because you seem to speak different languages: Our backgrounds and biases can make something appear quite definitely to different people, blinding us to ambiguity.

-The five translated monologues were published as an artist book by Forlaget Aleatorik.
+The five translated monologues were published as an artist book by the independant publisher Aleatorik.